 CAGR = ((Ending value/ Beginning value) ^ (1/n)) – 1

-Where, n is tenure of the investment
+Where n is the tenure of the investment

 Example for Absolute Return Vs CAGR